gravitational/teleconsole/README.md

 ## Support for Private SSH Bastions

-Some people may be uncomfortable using publicly accessible SSH bastion on https://teleconsole.com They can do the same thing using our [Teleport](http://gravitational.com/teleport).
+Some people may be uncomfortable using publicly accessible SSH bastion on https://teleconsole.com They can do the same thing by setting up a [Teleport](http://gravitational.com/teleport) bastion on their own server.

 In fact, Teleport supports many more features, including session recording and replay, `scp` and is compatible with OpenSSH client.

 ## Roadmap

-We have been using this with friends and so far the top feature requests are:
+Before open sourcing it, we have been using Teleconsole with close friends quite a bit.
+So far the top feature requests are:

 1. Read-only sessions: this would allow you to broadcast only the picture of your terminal.
 Port forwarding in this mode would be disabled.